 - Clean the glass doors that cover your fireplace.
 Use regular glass cleaner and a clean cloth or paper towels.

-Here’s how to clean a fireplace that burns wood.
+Here’s how to clean a brick fireplace that burns wood.

 - Extinguish any fire.
 Spread out the embers with a fireplace shovel.
 Cover embers with ash or a little baking soda.
 Wait 24 hours.